-To rotate an ellipse, move the cursor away from an axis widget until you see the rotate icon; then drag to rotate.
+To rotate an ellipse, move the cursor away from a bounding box handle until you see the Rotate icon.
+Then drag to rotate.
 An Angle Readout box appears while you drag.

 Tip: Press Shift while rotating to snap to 45° angles.

-Select Preferences > Smart Guides > Alignment Guides and Spacing Guides.
-Now, equal spacing guides appear when you move objects to spaces exactly as preceding objects, or when centering an object between existing objects.
+Choose Preferences > Smart Guides > Alignment Guides and Spacing Guides to see equal spacing guides when you move objects.